 Even games that are just weeks away from launching aren’t safe from potential delays.
 Just a few weeks before grand strategy game Humankind was supposed to drop, the game was pushed back to August 17.
 The Civilization-like game’s sudden shift sounds a little more standard than some of the other titles on this list.
 Developer Amplitude Studios simply notes that it’s taking more time to respond to player feedback from a recent test.
 It’ll take an extra few months to work on features like accessibility, A.I., and pacing.

-Not even Amazon is immune from the current game delay wave, though that may have less to do with COVID-19 than other games on this list.
+Not even Amazon is immune from the current game delay wave, though that may have less to do with COVID-19 than it does for other games on this list.
 The company has been trying to break into gaming for quite some time now, with weak results.
 Its free-to-play multiplayer game Crucible had a particular rocky life span after it was put back into beta and then outright canceled.
-Amazon’s next game, New World is having similar problems.
+Amazon’s next game, New World, is having similar problems.
 Originally scheduled to launch this spring, the game has now been pushed back to August 31.
 Amazon says the decision was made in order to ensure the game had a proper endgame when it launched, so it’s likely the studio is trying to avoid the same pitfalls games that Marvel’s Avengers hit at launch.
 A closed beta for the game is now scheduled to open on July 20.

 It has been a long road to Deathloop.
 When Arkane Studios announced its stylist first-person shooter, it seemed like it was primed to launch with the PS5.
 The game was eventually moved out of 2020 and scheduled for a Q1 2021 launch.
 That quietly became a May 21 launch day.
 Now, it’s getting pushed back even further, with Arkane citing the health and safety of its team as a primary reason for the delay.
 Deathloop will now launch on September 14, 10 months after the PS5’s launch last November.